cameronpresley/blog/docs/articles/posts/2024-in-review.md

 As the year comes to a close, I like to take this time to reflect on the past year: what got done, how do I feel like things are progressing, and are there any changes that I should be working on for the next year.

-With that in mind, I generally break my
+With that in mind, I generally break my goals into three sections: what progress did I make for my career? what progress did I make for the community, and finally, what progress did I make for myself?

-As the year comes to a close, I thought it might be interesting to take a look back at the previous year on what all I was able to accomplish.

 ## Professional